wildwinter/dink/README.md

 * The `DinkCompiler`:
   * Adds IDs to all the lines of Ink for localisation and voice.
   * Compiles the Ink using *inklecate*.
-  * Parses any Dink scenes and produces a JSON file detailing them (e.g. who is the speaker for each line?
-What are the directions?)
+  * Parses any Dink scenes and produces a JSON file detailing that structure (e.g. who is the speaker for each line?
+What are the directions?).
+  * Also produces a minimal JSON file giving metadata for each line that Ink won't provide.
   * If a list of character names is supplied, checks that all the Dink scenes use valid characters.
+  * Produces a JSON file with all the strings used in Ink and Dink needed for runtime.
-  * Produces a JSON file and an Excel file with all the strings in (for localisation or runtime use).
+  * Produces an Excel file with all the strings in for localisation.
   * Produces an Excel file for voice recording, including mapping to actors if supplied.

 ### Contents